Nicklas Bäckström: 2018–2025: Later years, injuries, early playoff exits

+Return to Brynäs IF

+During the spring and summer of 2025, it was widely speculated that Bäckström was planning to resume his career in Sweden.
+On 28 July 2025, that was confirmed when Brynäs IF announced that it had signed Bäckström to a contract for one year plus an option.

 International play

 Bäckström played his first game with Sweden on 6 April 2006, in a game against Norway.
 He won the World Championship when he represented Sweden in the 2006 World Championship.
 As of that tournament, he is the youngest Swedish player ever in an Ice Hockey World Championship tournament.
 Bäckström played the last four games in the World Championship (roster spot held open for Daniel Alfredsson) and was directly appointed to the first line together with idols Henrik Zetterberg and Johan Franzén.

 Bäckström led Sweden in the 2010 Winter Olympics with six points in four games before they were eliminated by Slovakia in the quarterfinals.

 In a drug test at the 2014 Winter Olympics, Bäckström's A-sample indicated doping due to an allergy medication containing pseudoephedrine.
 He was prevented from playing in the final as a result.
 The B-sample, analyzed after the final, also showed values above the allowed limit.
 The International Ice Hockey Federation (IIHF) opposed the decision to stop Bäckström from playing in the final.
 His silver medal was withheld until the International Olympic Committee (IOC) determined whether or not to award it to him.
 On 14 March 2014, the IOC Disciplinary Commission decided that Bäckström would be awarded the silver medal.
 The Commission confirmed the provisional suspension that rendered Bäckström ineligible for the final.
 However, in November 2014, the World Anti-Doping Agency (WADA) appealed the IOC decision to award Bäckström his silver medal.
 This appeal was resolved in January 2015 when Bäckström, the IOC, WADA and the IIHF agreed to a settlement in which he accepted a reprimand but was cleared of attempting to enhance his performance.